 The rule may be accessed here: https://www.osha.gov/recordkeeping/finalrule/index.html

-Rod Smith, Pat Miller, Chuck Newcom and Matt Morrison are part of Sherman & Howard’s Labor & Employment Law Department, practicing in the areas of occupational safety and health law.
+Rod Smith, Pat Miller, Chuck Newcom and Matt Morrison are part of Sherman & Howard’s Labor & Employment Law Department.
 They routinely appear before the federal Occupational Safety and Health Review Commission, the federal Mine Safety and Health Review Commission, and state occupational safety and health boards.

 Sherman & Howard L.L.C. has prepared this advisory to provide general information on recent legal developments that may be of interest.
 This advisory does not provide legal advice for any specific situation and does not create an attorney-client relationship between any reader and the Firm.